microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-productrevision.md

 Represents a product revision that is associated with a quality update.

 When a quality update is released, it includes one or more product revisions to operating system builds.
-The taxonomy of a product revision is `majorVersion`.`minorVersion`.`buildNumber`.`updateBuildRevision`.
+The taxonomy of a product revision is `majorVersion.minorVersion.buildNumber.updateBuildRevision`.

 ## Properties